 - A user with GKE Administrator privileges.
 These privileges are only necessary for the setup portion.

 Prerequisites for migration.
-See Prerequisites for migrating Windows VMs on Cloud for more.
+See Prerequisites for migrating Windows VMs using Google Cloud processing clusters for more.

 Configured your environment as described in Enabling Google services and configuring service accounts.